cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 In addition to the aforementioned configuration files, two additional files are required to house a Mapbox username and associated API key.
 Note these are required, even in Cesium visualisations, as the base map imagery is still provided by Mapbox.

-To set these two files, either create and populate `mapbox_username`, and `mapbox-api-key` files within the hosted webspace, or use the stack infrastructure to provide these as Docker secrets.
+To set these two files, either create and populate `mapbox_username`, and `mapbox_api_key` files within the hosted webspace, or use the stack infrastructure to provide these as Docker secrets.
 You can learn more about the latter by reading [the stack's documentation](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).

 Once present, these files are queried by the DTVF, loading in the required credentials.
 Note that previous versions of the DTVF required these parameters to be set within each visualisation's `index.html` file, this is no longer required (see the example visualisations to learn about the new format).